Telephone History from privateline.com

 River News Herald and Isleton Journal — Weekly garden column

 I must assume that you have all pruned your roses.
 Tom Farley’s Tip of The Week is to debud your roses over the winter.
 Roses develop many buds after pruning.
 Buds become canes and branches.
 Crossing and interior growth therefore can be eliminated before it begins.
 Simply rub out any bud now that may cause trouble later.
 Rose pruning seeks to thin and open the center of each plant for it to grow well.
 It does not do, therefore, to tolerate buds which will produce interior growth and fight against the pruning you just accomplished.
 Eliminate errant and inward facing buds with an easy swipe of the thumb.
 No pruning shears needed and you’ll save lots of time later.
 Do this every week until the rose is completely leafed out.
 Let’s proceed then to the main feature of this column.

-West Sacramento News-Ledger (I am a stringer for this newspaper)
+West Sacramento News-Ledger (I was a stringer for this newspaper)

 The TBD Fest boomed into West Sacramento’s Bridge District this weekend, forming a youthful community centered on music, art, drink, and food.
 But noise complaints threatened to break up the sybaritic world its founders sought to create.

 Has the Port of West Sacramento’s ship come in?
 Or is it still at sea?
 The landmark facility alongside Industrial Boulevard has struggled for years to keep afloat financially, but new practices suggest that a more buoyant future lies ahead.